capawesome-team/capacitor-firebase/docs/firebase-setup.md

 ### Register your app with Firebase

-To use Firebase in your Android app, you need to register your app with your Firebase project.
-Registering your app is often called "adding" your app to your project.

 1. Go to the [Firebase console](https://console.firebase.google.com/).
 1. In the center of the project overview page, click the **Android** icon to launch the setup workflow.
    If you've already added an app to your Firebase project, click **Add app** to display the platform options.